huggingface/diffusers/docs/source/en/api/pipelines/animatediff.md

 <Tip>

 AnimateDiff tends to work better with finetuned Stable Diffusion models.
 If you plan on using a scheduler that can clip samples, make sure to disable it by setting `clip_sample=False` in the scheduler as this can also have an adverse effect on generated samples.
+Additionally, the AnimateDiff checkpoints can be sensitive to the beta schedule of the scheduler.
+We recommend setting this to `linear`.

 </Tip>